fjverhoek/Real-time-monitoring-Beta-Loop-Openbaar/README.md

 _cd your/desired/path_ <br>
 Make sure that it's a local folder and not on the cloud or a networkdisk.

-3. Clone the repository into your desired folder with the command:<br>
+2. Clone the repository into your desired folder with the command:<br>
 _git clone https://github.com/FlorisJanVerhoek/Beta-Loop-Pipeline-Health_ <br>
-Close cmd<br>
+3. Close cmd<br>
-If you are encountering an error while cloning, see
+If you are encountering an error while cloning, see:

 [Troubleshooting](#troubleshooting)